mcabrejos24/Playlist_Connect_API/README.md

     - '0.0.0.0' makes the server accessible on all network adapters on our server
     - ':8000' is for port 8000
     - ctrl-c (stops the server)
+- python ./manage.py qcluster
+    - this is to run the scheduler

 - python manage.py makemigrations
 - python manage.py migrate